Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 September 2025 10.37.25 UTC
+- WIB: Jumat, 26 September 2025 11.31.01 UTC
-- WITA: Jumat, 26 September 2025 11.37.25 UTC
+- WITA: Jumat, 26 September 2025 12.31.01 UTC
-- WIT: Jumat, 26 September 2025 12.37.25 UTC
+- WIT: Jumat, 26 September 2025 13.31.01 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: inspirational
+Kategori: friendship